-The NPort W2150A/W2250A Series supports IEEE 802.11a/b/g/n wireless network interfaces.
-The supported IP configurations are static and dynamic (BOOTP, DHCP, or BOOTP+DHCP).
+The NPort W2150A-W4/W2250A-W4 Series supports IEEE 802.11a/b/g/n wireless network interfaces.
+The supported IP configurations are static and dynamic (DHCP).
 Users can set up the IP configuration with the serial console, or the Web/Telnet consoles through the NPort's Ethernet interface.
 For detailed information about configuring IP configuration, IP address, Netmask, and Gateway, see the previous section, Ethernet Configuration.